k-choonkiat/firstTeleBot/README.md

 # firstTeleBot
-First telegram i built based on online resources,
+First telegram bot i built based on online resources,

 bot is able to respond to command such as 'start' , 'hi' and 'bop'